 Program Requirements

-Student works will be archived on Digital Kenyon and presented as part of the Summer Research Presentation Session during Family Weekend in October.
+Scholars will also have opportunities to work with the Office of Communications to pitch and write at least one piece for a specified College communication channel.
+Student works will be archived on Digital Kenyon and presented as part of the Summer Research Presentation Session during Family Weekend in October or at another suitable event.

 Student Eligibility

-The Hoskins Frame Summer Science Writing Scholars Program supports students from any major, but they must be able to display clear interest in both science and creative writing.
+The Hoskins Frame Summer Science Writing Scholars Program supports students from any major, but they must display clear interest in both science and writing.
 Students are eligible to apply for the summer after their sophomore, or junior year.
 Prior involvement in Kenyon’s Science and Nature Writing Program is not required, but it may help produce a more compelling application.
 Students may only be supported for one summer.

 Proposals

-A complete proposal consists of the Application Form, Project Description and Writing Sample.
-Applicants should compose a clear, concise description of their scientific writing interests and a brief summary of their prospective writing project — limited to 2000 words.
-In the same document, the student should append a writing sample limited to 500 words.
+In the same document, the student should append a writing sample limited to 750 words.
 Excerpts of larger works are acceptable.
-The Project Description and Writing Sample should be uploaded as a single pdf as part of the application.
+The statement of interest and writing sample should be uploaded as a single pdf as part of the application.

-Awards will be announced in late March.
+Awards will be announced in late February.
 Notification will be by email, copying the faculty mentor.
-Students may not accept this award if they are participating in another summer research program or if they have on-campus summer employment, and if they accept the award, they are expected to commit to the KSS program and remove themselves from consideration in other programs.
+Students may not accept this award if they are participating in another summer research program or if they have on-campus summer employment, and if they accept the award, they are expected to commit to the program and remove themselves from consideration in other programs.

 Selection Criteria